Mental Health Visa Sponsorship Jobs in New York

 Which companies sponsor visas for mental health professionals in New York?

 Large health systems are the most consistent sponsors for mental health roles in New York.
-NYC Health + Hospitals, Northwell Health, Mount Sinai Health System, Montefiore Medical Center, and NewYork-Presbyterian have all filed for H-1B or J-1 visas for clinical and counseling positions.
+NYC Health + Hospitals, Northwell Health, Mount Sinai Health System, Montefiore Medical Center, and NewYork-Presbyterian have all filed for H-1B visa or J-1 visas for clinical and counseling positions.
 Federally Qualified Health Centers (FQHCs) across the five boroughs also sponsor, particularly for roles in underserved communities where hiring demand is high.

 Which visa types are most common for mental health roles in New York?